Joaquin-E-Serraiti/pathfinding-visualizer/VISUALIZE_YOUR_ALGORITHM.md

-# How to create and visualize your algorithm with this GUI
+# How to visualize your algorithm in this GUI

 Once you have navigated to `Scripts/pathfinding algorithms/` and opened `myAlgorithm.js`, you will see:
 - The `grid` and `algorithmTools` objects are imported into the file.